 According to OG certified Parallel learning specialist, Colleen McNabe, Orton Gillingham is a practice easily transferable to virtual settings (such as Parallel) and provides the learning specialists with many resources to make lessons visually engaging and exciting.
 The basics can be accomplished with just the child, paper and pencil, but can be extra engaging with easily accessible household materials.
 "For example, I would have virtual students pick their favorite pillow/blanket/book/shirt etc to trace words on for the kinesthetic portion.
 Whatever they enjoyed the feeling of tracing on," says McNabe.
 She says that sometimes parents assume O.G. has a lot of "props" they'd have to go get since it is multi-sensory, but that is not necessarily the case.

 It is important to understand that just because a tutor is a certified teacher, they may not be capable of providing the Orton-Gillingham approach to their teaching practices.
 To become OG certified, tutors and instructors must hold a bachelor's degree as well as complete the required training which takes, on average, 60 hours of coursework, practicum hours, and observations.
 At Parallel, many of our learning specialists are highly trained, Orton-Gillingham and Barton certified educators.
-We urge you to contact us to book a consultation with our care specialist to learn more about our personalized tutoring services for reading, writing, and math.
+Book a consultation with our care specialist to learn more about our personalized tutoring services for reading, writing, and math.
 Let's work together to get your child started on a successful path!

 Key Takeaways: